 Instructions

 - Prepare a large pot with a lid.
-Put the chopped ingredients in it, add salt, sugar, vinegar, and other spices (bay leaves, allspice, pepper, sweet paprika).
+Put the chopped ingredients in it and add 1 Tablespoon salt, 3/4 cup powdered sugar, 1/2 cup white wine vinegar, and other spices such as 3 bay leaves, 10 allspices, 15 peppercorns, and 1 Tablespoon sweet ground paprika.

 - Strain the cooked mixture through a sieve, about two ladles at a time.
-The strainer will retain the skins and seeds of the tomatoes and the remaining spices.
-Always dispose of the leftovers in the waste bucket before pouring the new mixture from the pot into the strainer.
+The strainer will retain the skins and seeds of the tomatoes as well as the remaining spices.
+Always discard the leftovers in the garbage before pouring the new mixture from the pot into the strainer.

-- Return strained ketchup to the pot and cook over medium heat until thickened.
+- Return the strained ketchup to the pot and cook over medium heat until thickened.
 The cooking time depends on the liquid content of the tomatoes.
-This takes anywhere from a half-hour to two hours.
-I cooked my tomato mixture for another 1.5 hours.
+This will take anywhere from a half hour to two hours.
+I cooked my tomato mixture for an additional 1.5 hours.

-- In the meantime, clean the jars with screw top lids.
-I washed them in a dishwasher; they were still hot when I used them.
+- Meanwhile, clean the jars with screw caps.
+I washed them in the dishwasher; they were still hot when I used them.

-- Carefully pour the thickened ketchup into the prepared jars and seal them with a screw lid tightly.
-Turn the jars upside down and let them cool completely.
+- Carefully pour the thickened ketchup into the prepared jars and screw the lids on tightly.
+Turn the jars upside down and allow to cool completely.

 Notes

-- STORAGE: Store cooled bottles with tomato ketchup in the refrigerator.
-Ketchup made in this way lasts in the fridge for up to 6 months.
+- STORAGE: Store cooled bottles of tomato ketchup in the refrigerator.
+Ketchup made this way will keep in the refrigerator for up to 6 months.

 Maggie F